Kacper1263/WiFi-ESP-temp-station-with-OTA-updates/README.md

 - **DHT22 Sensor**: Measures indoor temperature and humidity.
 - **128x64 OLED Display**: Displays weather data.

-## Configuration

-To use this project, you need to create a `config.h` file in the project directory.
-This file should contain your WiFi SSID and password.

 ## Installation and Usage

 1. **Clone this repository**.